 Consumers should start re-establishing credit as soon as possible after filing bankruptcy.

 - The easiest and fastest way of re-establishing credit after bankruptcy is with 3 to 5 secured credit cards with $500 credit limits.
 Secured credit cards are a powerful tool in re-establishing credit and improving credit scores.
 Each secured credit should boost credit scores by 20 or more points.

 Credit Repair Program After Bankruptcy

-Credit Disputes are not allowed during mortgage process.
+Credit Disputes are not allowed during the mortgage process.
 Consumers can try to repair credit after filing bankruptcy on their own or by hiring a credit repair company.
-However, all credit disputes needs to be retracted months before applying for mortgage.
+However, all credit disputes need to be retracted months before applying for a mortgage.